Gan Israel Preschool S. Monica

 Cognitive:

-We encourage the children to develop self-motivation, active investigational skills through questioning, exploring and observing, and the thinking and problem solving abilities needed to thrive in a world of challenge and competition.
+We promote the development of self-motivation and active investigational skills through questioning, exploring and observing, and the thinking and problem solving abilities needed to thrive in a world of challenge and competition.
 Children are surrounded with books, literacy experiences and a print-rich environment to prepare them for pre-reading and the reading that follows.

 Social:

-We encourage each child to work and play with others, to develop language and communication skills, to respect the rights and privacy of their peers and most of all to develop feelings of empathy, kindness, courtesy, helpfulness and acceptance.
+Each child is encouraged to work and play with others, to develop language and communication skills, to respect the rights and privacy of their peers and most of all to develop feelings of empathy, kindness, courtesy, helpfulness and acceptance.

 Physical:

 Children are provided constant opportunities to develop their gross and fine motor skills, to develop finger strength and dexterity, and eye-hand and body coordination.
-Our gymnastics class is something the children look forward to every week!
-And, Morah Rivka plays the accordion, so there's always lots of Music & Movement at the school.
+And, Morah Rivka plays the accordion and keyboard, so there's always lots of Music & Movement at the school.

 Emotional:

 Children are encouraged to develop a positive self-concept, to understand the difference between right and wrong and to develop responsibility.
 They are encouraged to recognize that people are different and to be accepting of others.
 Respectful Conflict Resolution techniques are used throughout our preschool throughout the day.
 Children are given the skills to peacefully discuss and resolve issues in a productive, purposeful way that respects all the parties involved.
-Conflict resolution is a key component to our school as it helps children learn and practice appropriate ways to respond to others and to express their feelings constructively.
+Conflict resolution helps children learn and practice appropriate ways to respond to others and to express their feelings constructively.

 INTEGRATING TRADITION, JEWISH PRIDE, AND CHILD DEVELOPMENT THEORY